bmt26/Gamerful/README.md

 **Required Must-have Stories**

  - [X] User can sign up to create a new account using Parse authentication.
-User can add the following details:
+Users can add the following details:
    - [X] Profile picture
    - [X] Username
    - [X] Password
    - [X] Category: Parent or Child
  - [X] User can log in and log out of his or her account.
- - [X] The current signed in user is persisted across app restarts.
+ - [X] The current signed-in user is persisted across app restarts.
- - [X] User will be able to see bottom navigation bar with following tabs:
+ - [X] User will be able to see the bottom navigation bar with the following tabs:
    - [X] Home
    - [X] Search
    - [X] Review page
    - [X] Profile Page
- - [X] In home page user will be able to browse through different list of games.
+ - [X] On the home page, the user will be able to browse through different lists of games.
- - [X] In search page user will be able to search for a specific game or game review.
+ - [X] On the search page, the user will be able to search for a specific game or game review.
- - [X] On review page user will be able to see or post game review.
+ - [X] On the review page, the user will be able to see and post game reviews.
- - [X] On profile page user will be able to edit his/her profile, see their posted reviews and logout.
+ - [X] On the profile page, the user will be able to edit his/her profile, see their posted reviews, and log out.
- - [X] User will be able to click on a game to see its details.
-Details page will include the following:
+ - [X] The user will be able to click on a game to see its details.
+The details page will include the following:
    - [X] Game related images
-   - [X] Game title / description
+   - [X] Game title/description
    - [X] Game info (release date, publisher, user rating, ESRB rating, etc)
    - [X] Direct link for where to buy the game?
  - [X] User will be able to post a rating.
- - [X] Make an app logo / splash screen.
+ - [X] Make an app logo/splash screen.

 ### 2. Screen Archetypes

 * Login Screen
-   * User will be able to login with their account and also will have the option to signup.
+   * User will be able to log in with their account and also will have the option to sign up.
 * Signup Screen
-   * User will be able to make a new account.
+   * The user will be able to make a new account.
-   * User can add the following details:
+   * The user can add the following details:
    + Profile picture
    + Username
    + Password